marcoscunchillos/marcoscunchillos/README.md

 **🌱 My Scientific Interests**

 My main focus is on **Environmental Health and Exposomics**.
-I am passionate about understanding how environmental factors, chemical pollutants, microplastics, and the microbiome impact human physiology and global health under the **One Health** framework.
+I am passionate about understanding how environmental factors, chemical pollutants, microplastics, and the microbiome impact human physiology under the **One Health** framework.
 However, I maintain an open mind to applying data science to other branches of life sciences.

 **🚀 Current Journey & Goals**
 - 🎓 **Currently:** Pursuing a Master's in Bioinformatics and Biostatistics at UOC (Universitat Oberta de Catalunya) (2026 - 2028).
 Building strong foundations in Computational Thinking, Linear Algebra, and Data Analysis Software.